bonitasoft/bonita-actorfilter-archetype/src/test/resources/projects/testActorFilterKotlinProject/reference/README.md

 The entry point of the implementation sources must extend the class _`org.bonitasoft.engine.filter.AbstractUserFilter`_.

+### Add multiple implementations

+To add a new implementation create a `.impl` file in the `src/main/resources-filtered/` folder.
+They will be added to `all` zip archive at build time.
+It is recommended to use the maven properties for definition id and version.

+If you want to build a single zip assembly containing a specific implementation (that can be installed on a Bonita runtime using the Admin Portal app), you must create a new assembly file in the `src/assembly` folder.
+This assembly must use an id that match the implementation id and include the proper `.impl` file.
+You can use the generated `impl` assembly as an example.

-### Build an actor filter project
+### Build the project

-To build project, type the following command at the root of the project :
+To build the project by typing the following command at the root of the project:

 ```
 ./mvnw clean install
 ```

-##### Before 7.13.0 (2021.2)

 This project is built using Maven, and especially the [maven assembly plugin](https://maven.apache.org/plugins/maven-assembly-plugin/).

-By default, a zip archives is built containing all the definitions and implementations found in the project.
+#### Before 7.13.0 (2021.2)

+The default build output is:
-By importing this archive in a Bonita Studio you will import all the definitions and implementations created in the project
+*  `target/[artifact id]-[artifact version]-all.zip` : By importing this archive in a Bonita Studio  (pre 2021.2) you will import all the definitions and implementations created in the project.

-The built archive can be found in here `target/[artifact id]-[artifact version].zip` after the build.
+*  `target/[artifact id]-[artifact version]-impl.zip` : An archive containing a single implementation that can be installed using the Admin Portal app

-##### Since 7.13.0 (2021.2)
+#### Since 7.13.0 (2021.2)

-Now that the Bonita project is a Maven project, the assembly is not used anymore.
-You can just add this actor filter as dependency in your Bonita project.
+Now that the Bonita project is a Maven project, the `all` assembly is not used anymore.
+You can just add this actor filter as an extension in your Bonita project.
 Either using its Maven coordinates (be careful that the artifact must be published on a remote repository in order to be consumed) or by importing the built archive `target/[artifact id]-[artifact version].jar` using the Studio extension view.

+The default build output is:
+*  `target/[artifact id]-[artifact version].jar` : A java archive that can be imported in a Studio (since 2021.2)
+*  `target/[artifact id]-[artifact version]-impl.zip` : An archive that can be installed using the Admin Portal app